Freeze Experian

 Experian has many consumer products that they want you to pay for.
 You do not need to pay Experian anything to freeze and unfreeze your credit.
 Click the blue “no, keep my current membership” button to continue.

 Experian will continue to place their services more prominently than a credit freeze in an attempt to get money from you.
-Ignore the ‘credit lock’ product and click on the “go to protection” link in the Protection section to continue.
-It would be nice if there were a simple ‘freeze’ button in this section like there is to unfreeze your credit at Experian, but that is not the case.
+Under the “Credit” menu item, find the the Experian CreditLock product and click it to continue.
+It would be nice if there were a simple ‘freeze’ button, but that is not the case.
+You can also click this link if you’re logged in.

 4. Find the small Security Freeze link

-Experian makes their CreditLock product more prominent here because they want you to pay for something that sounds like a security freeze but isn’t.
+Experian makes their CreditLock product more prominent here because they want you to pay for something that sounds like a security freeze but actually isn’t.
 Ignore the big, flashy CreditLock button and click the little link “security freeze” to continue.
+You can also click this link if you’re logged in.

 You’re finally on the page where you can place a security freeze.
 Click on the ‘Unfrozen’ toggle button to place a security freeze at Experian.